 Everyone else loved Opie too.
 My dad, one of the least sentimental people I know, even gushed after meeting the sweet, quiet dog.
 Jim, the maintenance manager of the apartment complex, greeted us in the mornings on our early walk and always had a pat.
 Opie leaned in, always eager to meet him.
-Andrew, my boyfriend of the time, loved Opie in big and small ways.
+My boyfriend at the time loved Opie in big and small ways.
 We made a little family on the weekends; he stayed at my apartment, or Opie and I headed to Boulder, treats and food and water bowl in tow.
-Once when I was away for my grandmother’s funeral, Andrew graciously included Opie in his weekend plans of camping with friends.
-Andrew also took Opie on days I worked at long events.
 When my sister moved to Colorado, she stopped by to walk Opie or to hang out with him for a bit.
 As I would gush with my cute-Opie-story-of-the-day, she’d concur with exaggerated exuberance, “Yes, he’s adorable.”

 Opie was smart and knew the boundaries.
 I didn’t let him sleep in my bed or in my room, but he slept with his paws across the threshold to be just a little closer.
 Sometimes I slept on the couch, just so I could hear his sweet sighs in deep sleep.
 He never jumped on the bed or the furniture.
 Once though, just once, he jumped on the couch and ate three pounds of green M&Ms sitting in a grocery bag.
 I was sure he was going to die during the night, but he slept just fine while I spent a sleepless night waiting to hear his breath or to see if he got sick.